arcalys/mybb-translation-french/README.md

 - Fully compatible with the latest MyBB 1.9+ version
 - Includes translations for both the **administrator control panel (ACP)** and the **frontend**
-- Includes translations for database seeds (groups, settings, tasks, etc.).
+- Includes translations for database values (groups, settings, tasks, etc.).

 ## Installation